mikiehan/cs356-lab2-starter-python3/README.md

 # Lab 2 : Passive Network Measurement

-If you are doing this lab for extra credit, you must work on solo.
-Otherwise, you may work with one other partner of your choice.
+You may work with one other partner of your choice.
 You are not allowed to copy or look at code from other teams.

 ## Team Info